The 3D map robots need.

 March 2025

-Niantic sold Pokemon GO for $3.5 billion.
+Niantic sold Pokemon GO — the biggest mobile game in history.
 They kept Scaniverse.

-We agree with their bet on the value of the map.
+We agree the map is what matters.
 We disagree on who should own it.
 The people who build it should.

 Why this matters